 Umaid Bhawan Palace, Jodhpur

 A living testament to Jodhpur’s royal heritage, Umaid Bhawan Palace is one of the world’s largest private residences, and a part of it operates as a Taj luxury hotel.
 This Art Deco masterpiece, still home to the Jodhpur royal family, offers guests a glimpse into the opulent lifestyle of Indian royalty.
 Celebrities like Sting and Liz Hurley have enjoyed the palace’s lavish suites, private museum, and lush gardens.
-The palace’s unique blend of history, grandeur, and personalized service makes it a destination, offering an unforgettable experience of regal India.
+The palace’s unique blend of history, grandeur, and personalized service makes it a destination that offers an unforgettable experience of regal India.